 We need to ensure continued sustainability for our pupils and ensure that the Trust's development plan can be met and that value for money areas continue to be achieved.
-A clear marketing strategy to support our vision for increasing pupil numbers needs to be agreed and focused for the foreseeable future to ensure we remain/maintain our reputational standards and a working party was in place and met regularly to determine strategies.
+A clear marketing strategy to support our vision for increasing pupil numbers needs to be agreed and focused for the foreseeable future to ensure we remain/maintain our reputational standards.